IntroCSCI/colorvisionproject-Camden14/README.md

 ### Decisions

-!!!Replace with a summary and examples of how multiple decision constructs have been used effectively and appropriately!!!
-Many decisions were in place in the program to make it run smootly and efficiently.
+Many decisions were in place in the program to make it run smoothly and efficiently.
 The decisions that had to be made ranged from deciding if the color that the user inputed was a valid one, if the file name that the user entered existed, and also deciding based on which file name the user entered, the correct file would be opened.
 This came with a variety of if, else if, and else statements.
 Examples of this can be seen throughout the code from start to end:

 if(fileName != "Red.css" && fileName != "Yellow.css" && fileName != "Green.css" && fileName != "Blue.css" && fileName != "Purple.css"){
 .